Gas South Arena

 The Gas South Arena (originally known as the Gwinnett Civic Center Arena, later known as The Arena at Gwinnett Center and Infinite Energy Arena) is an indoor arena in Duluth, Georgia.
 It is located approximately 22 mi northeast of Atlanta.
-The arena is one of the many venues within the "Gas South District", which also includes a convention center with a events hall and a performing arts center.
+The arena is one of the many venues within the "Gas South District", which also includes a convention center with an events hall and a performing arts center.

 It is the home of the ECHL's Atlanta Gladiators and the Georgia Swarm, a professional box lacrosse team in the National Lacrosse League.